Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, and Rome and cruise all in one trip?

-- Cinque Terre – the 5 colorful seaside villages on the Italian riviera are located on the coast 175km northwest of Florence.
-Hiking trails are fantastic, or for the less energetic visit the villages for quaint shopping and stunning views.
+- Cinque Terre – the five colorful seaside villages on the Italian riviera are located on the coast 175km northwest of Florence.
+Hiking trails are fantastic or for the less energetic, visit the villages for quaint shopping and stunning views.

-- Chianti – famous for it’s vineyards, castles, market towns and monesteries, the region of Chianti located 50 km from Florence offers iconic views of the Tuscan landscape, straight out of a Renaissance painting.
-Chianti is possibly the main resason why visitors flock to Italy.
+- Chianti – famous for its vineyards, castles, market towns, and monasteries, the region of Chianti, located 50 km from Florence, offers iconic views of the Tuscan landscape straight out of a Renaissance painting.
+Chianti is one of the main reasons why visitors flock to Italy.

-- The northwest Tuscany towns of Pisa and Lucca are quite doable in one day.
-Visit the famous leaning Tower of Pisa and the small elegant town of Lucca.
+- The northwest Tuscany towns of Pisa and Lucca are pretty doable in one day.
+Visit the famous leaning Tower of Pisa and the small elegant city of Lucca.

-- The hilltown of San Gimignano is a picture-perfect medieval Tuscan town.
-After walking the center of town and stopping for Gelato, visit one of the vinyards here which offer wine and olive oil tasting, a truffle hunt or a Tuscan cooking class all with a spectacular view of the unique sky line of the town’s 14 stone towers.
+- The hill town of San Gimignano is a picture-perfect medieval Tuscan town.
+After walking the center of the city and stopping for Gelato, visit one of the vineyards that offer wine and olive oil tasting, a truffle hunt, or a Tuscan cooking class with a spectacular view of the unique skyline of the town’s 14 stone towers.

-It is possible to book a whole day tour to Pisa, Siena and San Gimignano, all in a day.
-We did this, and it was fantastic, memorable day.
-Be prepared for a long day, bring plenty of bottled water and good walking shoes.
+It is possible to book a whole day tour to Pisa, Siena, and San Gimignano, all in a day.
+We did this, and it was a fantastic, memorable day.
+Be prepared for a long day; bring plenty of bottled water and good walking shoes.

-Depart Florence by hi speed train and head to Rome.
-Buy tickets online via Trenitalias website or at the ticket office at Firenze Santa Maria Novella train station.
+Depart Florence by high-speed train and head to Rome.
+Buy tickets online via the Trenitalia website or at the ticket office at the Firenze Santa Maria Novella train station.

-Using the high speed train Frecciarossa the journey time is 1 hour and 35 minutes and costs from around 40 euros per person.
+Using the high-speed train Frecciarossa the journey time is 1 hour and 35 minutes and costs around 40 euros per person.
 The journey finishes at Rome’s central station, Rome Termini.